Sqooba/connectors/internal-enrichment/vmray/README.md

 ```

 ## Run the tests
-To run the test, the package `pytest` must be installed on your machine.
+To run the test, the packages `pytest` and `pytest-mock` must be installed on your machine.
 ```
 $ cd vmray/tests
 $ pytest